 What I've learned from experience is that FOIT is not always FOIT.

-Where the internet connection is fast I normally find that the text loads concurrently with, or just before, the image.
+Where the internet connection is fast the text may load concurrently with, or just before, the image.
 No problems here.

-But if my connection happens to slow down temporarily or even sometimes on first load of my site in a browser with a clean cache and where my PC is also busy with some background process/es, it can appear as if my header and navigation loads before the text and image, leaving a mostly blank screen.
+But if the connection happens to slow down temporarily or even sometimes on first load of a site in a browser with a clean cache and/or where one's PC is also busy with some background process/es, it can appear as if the header and navigation loads before the text and image, leaving a mostly blank screen.

-But I came to find that the text is, in fact loading but in the absence of an image, the white text is invisible on a white background.
-So what I thought was FOIT, was in fact white text on a white background.
+That said, the text may, in fact have loaded but in the absence of an image the white text is invisible on a white background.
+So what one may think is FOIT, may in fact have been white text on a white background.

 The solution is to use a solid color overlay that will allow text to show while waiting for the image to load.
 The image may load after milliseconds but it's still preferable to an almost blank screen.
 The other option is to change the text color.